 Taxonomy should be driven by the business requirements of your website, with an eye towards possible future functional expansion.
 Here are some questions to help you determine how you may want to use taxonomy:

-- Are there content areas of your site that should only be edited by a specific part of your organization?
+- Are there content areas of your site that should be edited only by a specific part of your organization?

 - Is there content that can be shared around your site (such as a press release, form or fact sheet)?